HKU-BAL/Clair3-MP/README.md

 ---
 ## Introduction

-Thorough benchmarking studies for variant calling have revealed distinct advantages and weakness using sequencing data from different platforms.
-In addition, it has become more common to possess sequencing data from different platforms for a sample.
-Clair3-MP(Multi-Platform) is a deep-learning based variant calling method that supports multi-platform data including ONT-Illumina, ONT-PacBio and PacBio-Illumina to facilitate research involving different data in variant calling.
+Clair3-MP (Multi-Platform) is a deep-learning based variant calling method that supports multi-platform data including ONT-Illumina, ONT-PacBio and PacBio-Illumina to facilitate research involving different data in variant calling.
+Clair3-MP features a neural network that supports multi-platform data and trains a series of new models, tailored to perform variant calling using different multi-platform data.
+In addition, Clair3-MP can incorporate reference genome stratification information by including a stratification channel in its input tensors.
+This channel encodes the platform preference into the neural network and enables better variant-calling performance for multi-platform data.

 Detailed descriptions of the software and results for Clair3-MP can be found [here](https://www.biorxiv.org/content/10.1101/2023.05.31.543184v1).